 If you require an NVQ after completing this or any of our courses to go onto a building site and work, you can be assessed for a tiling NVQ L2 qualification OSAT route, there are local fees payable to your assessor for this in your area, this qualification will allow you to trade and work on all building sites.
 Please ask Tracey for details.

 Will I have to go to classes to get an NVQ?

-If you look for an NVQ that’s OSAT (On Site Assessment and Training), then no, you won’t have to attend college or go to classes.
-Assessors will visit you in the workplace and assess your skills, so you don’t need to book time off.
+If you look for an NVQ that’s OSAT (On-Site Assessment and Training), then no, you won’t have to attend college or go to classes.
+Assessors will go through the requirements and will visit you in the workplace and assess your skills, so you don’t need to book time off.

 Do I need any previous qualifications?

 You don’t any need specific qualifications such as GCSEs, City and Guilds to get an NVQ, all you need to do is prove tiling competence in a place of work.
 Your assessor will be able to advise which level will suit your specific needs, and most people will start at Level 2 which is the industry standard.

 NVQs in tiling are very different from traditional qualifications.
 Not only are you assessed on the job in the workplace, if you fail a unit then you can be reassessed.
 If you’re nervous about taking an NVQ, don’t worry, you’ll be fully supported by a trained assessor.

 What Are The Advantages of Becoming a Skilled Worker?

 We live in uncertain times and many people find that they worry about their future.
 Skilled workers are always in demand, and there are always opportunities to take on-site work.
 If you can prove your wall and floor tiling skills, you’ll have a higher chance of securing work with a reputable company.

 Once you complete your NVQ level 2 wall and floor tiling course you can move onto level 2 wall floor tiling and develop your managerial skills.